brianwuuu/SiPAC/README.md

 # Silicon Photonic Accelerated Compute Cluster (SiPAC)

-This repository contains the source codes needed to reproduce results for the SiPAC architecture.
+This repository contains the source codes needed to reproduce results for the SiPAC architecture evaluation.

 ## Getting Started